amirraj/amirraj.github.io/_pages/home.md

 ---

 I am Amir Hossain Raj, graduated with a B.Sc. degree in Computer Science and Engineering from [Ahsanullah University of Science & Technology (AUST)](http://aust.edu/), Dhaka, Bangladesh.
-My research interests include, but are not limited to, Deep Learning, Machine Learning, Computer Vision and NLP.
+My research interests include, but are not limited to, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing.
 I have recently presented my undergraduate thesis at [**The 26th IEEE International Conference on Automation and Computing**](http://www.cacsuk.co.uk/index.php/icac2021).
-Currently, I am working as an Associate Software Engineer (ML/AI) at [Brain Station 23](https://brainstation-23.com/?bs), Bangladesh.
+Currently, I am serving my Alma Mater as a Lecturer.

 **For additional information, please see my [CV](https://amirraj.github.io/cv/) and [publications](https://amirraj.github.io/publications/).**